Ground Reports

 The report was prepared by a retired judge of the Allahabad high court, Justice MP Saxena, in the aftermath of the riots and was commissioned by the then Congress government led by chief minister VP Singh.

-No governments in the state, whether those led by the Congress, Samajwadi Party, Janata Dal or Bharatiya Janata Party, made the report public until the current CM, Yogi Adityanath, took the initiative.
+No prior governments in the state, whether those led by the Congress, Samajwadi Party, Janata Dal or Bharatiya Janata Party, made the report public until the current CM, Yogi Adityanath, took the initiative.

 The 1980 riots in the Moradabad district of UP claimed deaths of at least 100 people.